Championing the therapeutic value of creative expression

 On November 30th, 2023, Mississauga Arts Council (MAC) presented a new Proposal for a Pilot ArtsCare Social Prescription Program in Mississauga, written by art psychotherapist, Haley Toll, to the Hon.
 Michael Tibollo, Associate Minister of Mental Health and Addictions.
 This pilot program is the next step to furthering MAC’s ArtsCare initiatives to make creative experiences and activities available to residents as a non-pharmacological solution to improving mental health.

-Mississauga Arts Council (MAC) is pleased to announce the winner the 2023
+Mississauga Arts Council (MAC) is pleased to announce the winner of the 2024

 Arts for Health News